dan-arnaiz/dan-arnaiz/README.md

 - I'm constantly honing my skills in HTML, CSS, JavaScript, React.js, and Next.js for Web Development.
 - Exploring back-end technologies like Node.js and Express to create full-stack applications.
-- Building up my data science and data engineering skills.
+- Sharpening my expertise in data science and data engineering.
-- I am making my way to the Cloud.
+- Embarking on a journey into the world of Cloud technologies.

 ## 💼 My Projects